AngeloGaeta1990/knowledge-test/README.md

 ---

 ### Goals achieved:
-1. Developed a quiz game with 30 questions divided into 6 categories.
+1. Developed a quiz game with 30 questions divided into six categories.
-2. Created a `questions.js` file for easy editing of questions and answers.
+2. Created a `questions.js` file to facilitate the editing of questions and answers.
 3. Displayed a table at the end of the game, showing the user's scores and time spent in each category, highlighting their strengths.
 4. Designed the game to be playable on various screen sizes, including mobiles, tablets, and laptops.

 ### Typography
 ---
 - Imported fonts using Google Fonts.
 - The chosen font is "Lumanosimo" to evoke the feeling of reading an ancient tome.
-Initially, "Medieval Sharp" was also considered, but "Lumanosimo" proved to be more visually appealing.
+Initially, the developer added the font "Medieval Sharp", but the use of "Lumanosimo"  only was more visually appealing.

 ## Current Features
 ---
 ### Header Element
-The header includes the title of the page, providing a way for users to return to the home page.
+The header includes the page title and a link to the home page.
+Thus, the users can return to the home page during the quiz or from the result page.
 ![image of the Header](media/header_title.png)

 ### Hero image
-The hero image represents ancient tomes, which is the central concept of the project.
+The hero image represents an ancient book, which inspired the style of the entire project.
+Indeed, the cosy feeling returned by the picture and the red tone inspired the developer to style the project accordingly.
+The developer decided to give the user the feeling of reading one of the books in the pile.
 ![Hero image](media/knowledge_hero_image.png)

 ### Intro
 A brief introduction informs users about the project's purpose and how to start the game.
-It also includes the "Start Game" button, initiating the game when clicked.
+It also includes the "Start Quiz" button, initiating the game when clicked.
 ![project intro](media/intro.png)

 ### Counters
 The question page displays a counter showing the number of questions answered and the number of the remaining.
 It also features a timer that resets with each new question.
+Thus,  at the end of the quiz, the user can also visualize the category where he replied faster.
 ![counters section of website](media/counters.png)

 ### Question
 The question section presents the question category, the question itself, and a list of answer choices.
 Users can select the correct answer by clicking the radio button.
+The developer wrote the questions as broadly as possible, covering different topics within the same category.

 ![question section of the website](media/question_section.png)

 ### Buttons
-The buttons section includes two buttons: "Next" and "Exit."
-Users can move to the next question by clicking the "Next" button after selecting the correct answer via the radio button.
-Alternatively, pressing the Enter key on the keyboard after selecting an answer will also advance to the next question.
+The buttons section includes two options: "Next" and "Exit."
+Users can move to the next question by clicking the "Next" button after selecting the answer via the radio button.
+Alternatively, pressing the Enter key on the keyboard after selecting the option will also advance to the next question.
 Clicking the "Exit" button prompts a message asking if the user wants to continue the game or leave the page.
 Selecting "Yes" returns the user to the home page, while selecting "No" allows them to continue the game.
+The exit button provides a more intuitive and guided method to return to the home page if compared to the header element.
 ![buttons section](media/buttons.png)